NYSC Orientation Camp: How Much Money Do You Really Need?

 Understanding NYSC Camp Budget

-The orientation camp is a unique experience offering a blend of adventure and friendships.
+The orientation camp is a unique experience that offers a blend of adventure and friendship.
 But before you step into that camp, one of the most important things you need to have in check is your finances.
-Hence, the reason why it’s called NYSC camp budget.
+Hence, the reason why I tag this “NYSC camp budget.”

 NYSC camp budget

 For clarity, this article ONLY addresses the money you will need for your daily upkeep in camp.
-It doesn’t talk about the amount needed for the purchase of the essential items needed in camp, the cost of transportation to camp, shaping of khaki, etc. I advise you to budget for those separately.
+It doesn’t talk about the amount needed for the purchase of the essential items needed in camp, the cost of transportation to camp, shaping of khaki, etc. I advise you budget for those separately.

 How Much Money Do I Need to Enjoy NYSC Camp?